 Living Learning Community

 The Honors first-year students live together in a living learning community with a Resident Assistant who is an honors student.
 The RA, Honors Program Director, first-year seminar faculty, peer mentors, and Honors Council work together to provide programming, service projects, and social activities to foster the unique needs of honors students.
-Beginning Fall 2012 the Honors LLC will move to Schlosser Hall and institute a sophomore honors LLC.
+Honors LLC is in Schlosser Hall.
+A sophomore honors LLC is also in Schlosser.

 Annual NCHC National Conference

 Every Fall semester the Director and a small group of honors students attend the National Collegiate Honors Council Conference, held in major cities around the country.
 Presentations of individual research and honors program ideas by faculty, administrators and students are the hallmark of this conference.
 Students also attend the Northeast Regional Collegiate Honors Council Conference.

 Every year the students in leadership seminar class plan community service projects and supervise first-year students in their execution.
 This year we participated with the Chaplain's Office and the Center for Civic Engagement in the White House Interfaith Campus Service Challenge and served the Power Packs Project, Central Pennsylvania Food Bank, Church World Service Lancaster Refugee Resettlement Program and several local agencies serving food to clients in need.
 Some past clients served by the leadership class projects include Masonic Homes, Elizabethtown Public Library, Greater Elizabethtown Area Recreation Services, Willow Valley Retirement Communities, Lancaster City Public Schools, House of His Creation, Milagro House, Vantage House, Brittany’s Hope, The Gate House, and Elizabethtown Child Care Center.